Kinship

 We can feel kinship with people we’ve not met.
 We can also cultivate kinship with those who are not close to us or engaging directly with us (yet?) by sharing their heartistry with others, amplifying their message, and reflecting back to them (when it’s a yes) specific appreciation, inspiration, and usefulness to us.

-We believe that like any relationship, kinship is a living energy system that flourishes when we cultivate it through awareness, invitation, consent, and inspired co-creating.
+Like any relationship, kinship is a living energy system that flourishes when we cultivate it through awareness, invitation, consent, and inspired co-creating.

 Does this take time?
 Yes, and more than time!

-For those of us who treasure co-creating, cultivating kinships is core daily practice of love and an expression of our Big Yes.
+For those of us who treasure co-creating, cultivating kinships is a core daily practice of love and an expression of our Big Yes.

 Useful Questions